Virtual Course Catalogue

 Course Variety and Formats

-• Regular Courses – Available every semester or specifically in the summer or winter terms, offering high-quality teaching on fundamental topics.
+- Regular Courses – Available every semester or specifically in the summer or winter terms, offering high-quality teaching on fundamental topics.

-• Specialised Courses – Rotating courses that focus on current academic, political, and economic issues.
+- Specialised Courses – Rotating courses that focus on current academic, political, and economic issues.

-• Interdisciplinary Seminars – Led by expert instructors from various disciplines, these seminars foster cultural exchange and develop both intercultural and digital skills.
+- Interdisciplinary Seminars – Led by expert instructors from various disciplines, these seminars foster cultural exchange and develop both intercultural and digital skills.

-• International Virtual Collaborative Teaching – Seminars co-taught by JLU lecturers and instructors from partner universities worldwide, providing a rich collaborative learning experience.
+- International Virtual Collaborative Teaching – Seminars co-taught by JLU lecturers and instructors from partner universities worldwide, providing a rich collaborative learning experience.

-• all courses within the Virtual Course Catalogue take place online
+- All courses within the Virtual Course Catalogue take place online

-• hybrid courses include in-class participants (JLU degree-seeking students in Germany) and online participants (virtual international students).
+- Hybrid courses include in-class participants (JLU degree-seeking students in Germany) and online participants (virtual international students).
 Though these courses have an online component, the in-class aspect makes them not fully virtual for some participants.

-• recorded/asynchron courses are entirely virtual and involve self-paced study with recorded materials
+- Recorded/ Asynchronous courses are entirely virtual and involve self-paced study with recorded materials

-• synchron courses are entirely virtual live sessions on a specific date and time
+Synchronous courses are entirely virtual live sessions on a specific date and time

 International Virtual Collaborative Teaching